Metamaterial: Absorber

 A metamaterial absorber manipulates the loss components of metamaterials' permittivity and magnetic permeability, to absorb large amounts of electromagnetic radiation.
 This is a useful feature for photodetection and solar photovoltaic applications.
-Loss components are also relevant in applications of negative refractive index (photonic metamaterials, antenna systems) or transformation optics (metamaterial cloaking, celestial mechanics), but often are not utilized in these applications.
+Loss components are also relevant in applications of negative refractive index (photonic metamaterials, antenna systems) or transformation optics (metamaterial cloaking, celestial mechanics), but often are not used in these applications.

 Superlens

 A superlens is a two or three-dimensional device that uses metamaterials, usually with negative refraction properties, to achieve resolution beyond the diffraction limit (ideally, infinite resolution).
-Such a behaviour is enabled by the capability of double-negative materials to yield negative phase velocity.
+Such a behavior is enabled by the capability of double-negative materials to yield negative phase velocity.
 The diffraction limit is inherent in conventional optical devices or lenses.

 Cloaking devices

 Metamaterials are a potential basis for a practical cloaking device.
 The proof of principle was demonstrated on October 19, 2006.
 No practical cloaks are publicly known to exist.

-RCS (Radar Cross Section) reducing metamaterials
+Radar cross-section (RCS-)reducing metamaterials

-Conventionally, the RCS has been reduced either by Radar absorbent material (RAM) or by purpose shaping of the targets such that the scattered energy can be redirected away from the source.
+Metamaterials have applications in stealth technology, which reduces RCS in any of various ways (e.g., absorption, diffusion, redirection).
+Conventionally, the RCS has been reduced either by radar-absorbent material (RAM) or by purpose shaping of the targets such that the scattered energy can be redirected away from the source.
 While RAMs have narrow frequency band functionality, purpose shaping limits the aerodynamic performance of the target.
-More recently, metamaterials or metasurfaces are synthesized that can redirect the scattered energy away from the source using either array theory or generalized Snell's law.
+More recently, metamaterials or metasurfaces have been synthesized that can redirect the scattered energy away from the source using either array theory or generalized Snell's law.
 This has led to aerodynamically favorable shapes for the targets with the reduced RCS.